sinhp/Sina-Hazratpour/ThisWebsite.md

 ### How to write maths with Jekyll?

+**MathJax** is an open source JavaScript display engine for mathematics that works in all browsers.

 [Kramdown](https://kramdown.gettalong.org/) comes with optional support for LaTeX to PNG rendering via MathJax within math blocks.
 This [blogpost](http://gastonsanchez.com/visually-enforced/opinion/2014/02/16/Mathjax-with-jekyll/) has a good tutorial on how to use MathJax with Jekyll.